ningdez/Read_NITF/README.md

-It can read the NITF data format of WPAFB 2009 for python.
+It can read the NITF data for WPAFB 2009 for python.
 Download [WPAFB 2009](https://www.sdms.afrl.af.mil/index.php?collection=wpafb2009)
 # Running Environments:
 Ubuntu 16.04